nsteinme/steinmetz-et-al-2021/fig4/readme.md

-Code associated with Figure 4 on establishing success of tracking neurons over months with visual fingerprinting.
+Code associated with Figure 4 on establishing success of tracking neurons over days, weeks and months with visual fingerprinting.